Edward Kimball (teacher): Church debt raiser

-Kimball and his family moved to Chicago, Illinois in 1872, the year after the Great Fire.
-He worked in sales for the A. H. Andrews and Company, a noted office and school furniture store.
+Kimball and his family moved to Chicago, Illinois, in 1872, the year after the Great Fire.
+He worked in sales for A. H. Andrews and Company, a noted office and school furniture store.
 In 1877, while traveling for work in northern California, Kimball was troubled upon learning that several churches in the area had high debt.
 He devised a plan to help reduce or eliminate the debt.
-Kimball would become a “pioneer in the work of raising the debts” of various churches.
+Kimball became a "pioneer in the work of raising the debts" of various churches.
 In 1879, Kimball retired from the furniture firm to devote himself to church debt reduction.

-Kimball’s method of reducing debt was simple, according to one news report.
-He would share with the congregation reasons why debt stifles the church’s work.
+Kimball's method of reducing debt was simple, according to one news report.
+He would share with the congregation reasons why debt stifles the church's work.
 He would then divide the total debt into manageable amounts.
 During a Sunday service, Kimball would publicly ask for members to volunteer to pay off specific amounts or subscriptions until the entire debt was accounted for.
 No one would be required to pay their subscription unless the entire debt was accounted for.

 During the twenty-four years Kimball assisted churches, he raised $15 million to eliminate church debts.
 Churches included First Congregational Church of Oakland (CA) for $45,000, New York Presbyterian Church for $110,000, Union Park Congregational Church of Chicago for $30,000 and at least twenty others.

 Family

 Kimball and his first wife, Emma J. Henchman, had four children: Ella, Richard Henry, Edward Harris, and Harriet.
-About 1871, Richard Henry, who later became a prominent Chicago dentist, was visiting an uncle in Worcester, Massachusetts and attended a missions service conducted by evangelist Dwight L. Moody.
-Henry, as he was known, introduced himself to Moody as the son of Moody’s old Sunday School teacher.
-Moody asked if Henry was a Christian, and when Henry said he wasn’t sure, Moody spoke with him and eventually converted Henry to Christianity.
-Henry, like Moody at his own conversion, was seventeen years old.
+Around 1871, Richard Henry, who later became a prominent Chicago dentist, was visiting an uncle in Worcester, Massachusetts, and attended a missions service conducted by Moody.
+Henry, as he was known, introduced himself to Moody as the son of Moody's old Sunday School teacher.
+Moody asked if Henry was a Christian, and when Henry said he was not sure, Moody spoke with him and eventually converted Henry to Christianity.
+Henry was seventeen years old at his conversion.

 Kimball married twice.
 His first wife, Emma, died in 1871.
 He married his second wife, Laura L. Harris of Brooklyn, New York, in 1873.
 Kimball died in 1901 after a short illness and was buried at Rosehill Cemetery and Mausoleum in Chicago, Illinois.

-In popular culture

-Edward Kimball’s conversion of D. L. Moody to Christianity has been used an example of the influence that one “ordinary” individual can have in spreading Christianity through evangelism.
-Religious scholars have noted the “direct chain” and growth in the number of Christian believers from Kimball’s conversion of Moody to evangelist Billy Graham.